digime/digime-sdk-nodejs/documents/storage/upload-files-to-storage.md

 ```

-Return type can be found [here](../interfaces/Types.UploadFileToStorageResponse.html).
+Return type can be found {@link Types.UploadFileToStorageResponse | here}.